You have a website. Maybe you even have steady web traffic. But if your lead conversion rate is abysmal, then your sales will shrivel up and die.

 16) Recent Sales Pop-ups

-Notifications of recent sales let the user know that your site is getting a lot of sales, creating exciting and confidence that others are buying.
+Notifications of recent sales let the user know that your site is getting a lot of sales, creating excitement and confidence that others are buying.

 17) Improve Page Load Speed